 - The insurer does not negotiate in good faith.

-Don’t worry about talking to the insurer or managing a claim on your own.
+Don’t worry about talking to insurance companies or managing a claim on your own.
 We will take care of everything involved in this process for you.

-Going to court for a personal injury case is rare, per the American Bar Association (ABA).
-However, if a lawsuit could recover compensation, then we will:
+Going to trial for a personal injury case is rare, per the American Bar Association (ABA).
+However, if a lawsuit could recover compensation, then our law firm will:

 - Advise you during depositions